novica/pyshinywikidata/README.md

 This is a simple demo in Shiny for Python to access data on Wikidata for politicians and their closes relatives as an attempt to get data on politically exposed persons.

-This is also a python package.
+This is also a python package managed with uv and automated to be deployed to Posit Connect.
 To run it clone the repor and install the package with:

 ```
-pip install .
+uv sync
 ```

 Then, run the app with:

 ```
-uv sync
 uv run uvicorn pyshinywikidata.app:app --host 127.0.0.1 --port 8000
 ```